 Our Outreach worker seeks out the older population in their home to give information on and help them gain access to available benefits and services.
-If you are unable to come into our office and would like a visit from our Outreach worker please call 1 (815) 339-2711.
+If you are interested in arranging a visit from our Outreach worker please call 1 (815) 339-2711.

 Congregate Meal & Nutrition

 PCCC has a hot, nutritious daily meal at 11:30 AM to promote better health and to reduce isolation and loneliness for seniors.
 Meals are prepared in house as well as catered in by Country Catering of Lostant.
-Meals are free to those ages 60+ however donations are appreciated.
-The suggested donation amount is $5.
+Meals are available to those ages 60+ at no cost, however there is a suggested donation of $5.
 Meals are available to seniors 60+ regardless of their ability to donate.
 Meals are available to those under 60 at a cost of $7.
 Participants must call 24 hours in advance to place a reservation for a meal.
 Activities and programs follow our daily meal.
 We also provide Nutrition programs and education in partner with the U of I Extension Office.

 PCCC provides public transportation as a partner of Bureau-Putnam Area Rural Transit (BPART).
 To learn more about BPART, call 1 (877) 874-8813 or visit www.ridebpart.org.
 Rides for those 60+ are provided at no cost however donations at the suggested rate are appreciated.

 Senior Health Insurance Program (SHIP)

 PCCC is a certified SHIP site that can provide Medicare counseling, information and assistance and enrollment

 assistance.
 We provide programs in the Spring and Fall on specific Medicare topics.
 Medicare help is by appointment only.
 Please call 1 (815) 339-2711.

 Senior Health Assistance Program (SHAP)

 PCCC can provide assistance with benefit applications: Medicaid, SNAP (food stamps), Low Income Subsidy/Extra Help, Medicare Savings Program and Benefit Access (License plate sticker discount and Ride Free Transit cards)